kmamal/node-sdl/README.md

 | `'linear'` | `SDL_ScaleModeLinear` | linear filtering |
 | `'best'` | `SDL_ScaleModeBest` | anisotropic filtering |

-If the window was created with either of the `opengl` or `webgpu` options, then you can only render to the window with OpenGL/WebGPU calls.
+If the window was created with either of the `opengl` or `webgpu` options, then you must use OpenGL/WebGPU calls to render to the window.
 Calls to `render()` will fail.

 ### window.setIcon(width, height, stride, format, buffer)